Historic City of Ayutthaya

 First, a little history, because we travel to learn new things about new places…plus I’m a geek and this stuff is fascinating for me!
-Ayutthaya, Thailand was founded in 1350 and flourished between the 14th and 18th centuries.
-Ayutthaya was the second Siamese capital after Sukhothai and at the time was one of the world’s largest cosmopolitan port cities.
+Founded in 1350, Ayutthaya, Thailand flourished between the 14th and 18th centuries.
+This city was the second Siamese capital after Sukhothai and at the time was one of the world’s largest cosmopolitan port cities.

-Ayutthaya warred with neighboring Myanmar/Burma multiple times before the city was burnt out by the Burmese in 1767 and most of its residents fled.
-Buddha statues had their heads cut off so fortune seekers could remove gold and other treasures placed inside them (one story) or so that the heads could be sold to museums around the world (a second version).
+Ayutthaya, Thailand warred with neighboring Myanmar/Burma multiple times before the Burmese burnt out the city in 1767, when most of its residents then fled.
+The heads of Buddha statues were cut off so fortune seekers could remove gold and other treasures placed inside them (one story).
+Or for museums around the world to buy them (a second version).
 Ayutthaya’s remains, standing majestically against time, weather, and humans continue to show a glimpse into its past splendor.

 Wat Maha That The Monastery of the Great Relic

 Our first temple stop in Ayutthaya on our day trip from Bangkok was Wat Maha That.
 After the trip to the train market, it’s the site I was looking forward to the most.
 This site held one of the most important monasteries of the Ayutthaya kingdom, since it was the religious center; it held enshrined relics of the Buddha; and also because of its proximity to the Grand Palace.

 Of course, upon entering I immediately saw monks.
 I’m kind of a monk stalker, shhh, don’t tell.
 Every time I see a monk, I think of our friend, Brother Cyril at the Mt.
 Angel Abbey in Oregon.
 So even though I’m stalking other monks, he still crosses my mind and I send him well wishes.